pfr-dev/lobsters/README.md

 (new codeblock = screen cleared)

 ```
-Please enter your browser's binary (e.g. firefox -- if it's in your $PATH), or the full location of the binary (e.g. /opt/firefox/firefox):
-Which page would you like to scrape (home/recent/newest)?
+Which page would you like to scrape (home/recent/newest)? newest
 ```

 ```